-- Funded \$8.9 billion for test manufacturing capacity, procurement, distribution, and materials to support the supply of tests. - Invested in lab, contact-tracing and other workforce development, as well as supported lab infrastructure and SARS-CoV-2 genomic sequencing to improve response.
-This increased ability to detect variants by 20-fold. - Made eight individual OTC COVID-19 tests available per month for people enrolled in private health insurance plans.
-That means an insured family of four can get 32 tests per month for free. - Through the Heath Resources and Services (HRSA) COVID-19 At-Home Testing Supply Program, HHS is providing up to 50 million free, at-home self-tests to health centers and Medicare-certified rural health clinics, for distribution at no cost to patients and community members.
+- Funded \$8.9 billion for test manufacturing capacity, procurement, distribution, and materials to support the supply of tests. - Invested in the lab, contact-tracing and other workforce, as well as supported lab infrastructure and genomic sequencing to improve response.
+This increased ability to detect variants by 20-fold. - Made eight individual at-home over-the-counter COVID-19 tests available per month for people enrolled in private health insurance plans.
+That means a family of four can get 32 tests per month for free.